Pixel-Perfect-SDP/Vows-Veils-Documentation/docs/README.md

 ## Purpose:

-Vows & Veils was created to allow smooth wedding planning by providing a centralized platform for both couples and their guests.
+Vows & Veils was created to allow smooth wedding planning by providing a centralized platform for couples, their guests and wedding vendors.
 Planning a wedding can be overwhelming, with many details to manage and guests to coordinate.
-So, we set out to build something simple, smart, and supportive.
-The goal is to build a simple, intuitive site where couples can effortlessly organize every aspect of their wedding day, from guest RSVPs to budgets and vendor selections, while guests can quickly confirm attendance without any unnecessary hassle.
-We want to provide a seamless, all-in-one experience that keeps everything in one place, helping couples stay on track with checklists, seating plans, vendor comparisons, session details and a countdown to the big day.
-We focus on user-friendly design and smart features like real-time weather updates, countdown timers, and a vendor recommendation system to take the stress out of wedding planning.
-Whether you’re a guest attending a wedding or a couple looking to plan your big day, our platform is built to support you every step of the way.
+So, we set out to build a simple, smart, and supportive solution.

+The goal was to build a simple, intuitive site where couples could effortlessly organize every aspect of their wedding day, from guest RSVPs to venue and vendor selections, while guests can quickly confirm attendance without any unnecessary hassle.
+Wedding venue and vendor companies can also join Vows & Veils to showcase their offerings and allow couples to select their perfect options directly through the platform.

+With Vows & Veils, everything is kept in one place to help couples stay on track.
+We focused on user-friendly design and smart features like real-time weather updates, countdown timers, and a venue recommendation system to take the stress out of wedding planning.
+Whether a user is a couple planning their wedding, a guest attending an event, or a company offering services, Vows & Veils provides a centralized platform to manage and coordinate all aspects of the wedding process efficiently and effectively.

 ## External access links: